-People as young as age 50 are sometimes called senior citizens.
-Being a senior citizen may bring certain benefits that are not generally available to people who have not reached that age.
+Individuals that are retired senior citizens often live on a fixed income because they are no longer generating wages through work.
+That makes it valuable to know about all the available benefits of being a senior citizen.
 These benefits are offered not only by federal, state and local governments, but on a business-to-consumer basis as well.
 If you are age 60 or over and living in the United States, it may be prudent to familiarize yourself with some of the benefits that are available to you.

 People age 50 and over may receive reduced prices for public transportation, insurance, retail purchases, movie tickets, car rentals and admission to theme parks.
-Such reductions are commonly called senior citizen discounts.
+Such reductions are commonly known as a senior citizen discount.
 The types of discounts and the amounts will vary from business to business and state to state.
 Seniors often qualify by presenting a current driver's license or state-issued ID card, or another form of verification that proves their age.